SE Council on Alcohol and Drug Dep Inc (SCADD)/Altruism House Female

 SE Council on Alcohol and Drug Dep Inc (SCADD)/Altruism House Female - New London, CT

-Se Council On Alcohol And Drug Dep Inc scadd/altruism House Female is a mental health and addiction treatment center located at 62 Coit Street in the 06320 zip code in New London, CT.
+Se Council On Alcohol And Drug Dep Inc scadd/altruism House Female is a dual diagnosis rehab center located at 62 Coit Street in the 06320 zip code in New London, CT.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Se Council On Alcohol And Drug Dep Inc scadd/altruism House Female include 12 step rehabilitation, brief intervention and motivational incentives.
-Se Council On Alcohol And Drug Dep Inc scadd/altruism House Female provides residential long term rehab and long term rehab.
-It also provides transitional housing and residential substance use treatment.
+Some of the treatment approaches used by Se Council On Alcohol And Drug Dep Inc scadd/altruism House Female include brief intervention services, motivational incentives and relapse prevention.
+Se Council On Alcohol And Drug Dep Inc scadd/altruism House Female provides 90 day and 1 year rehab and long-term rehab.
+It also provides halfway house and residential treatment for substance abuse.

 Address: 62 Coit Street, New London, CT 06320